-D. G B.

-at his stable four miles west of Col. Sharpe's, seven miles east of Upper Town Creek meeting house-He will be let to mares at FIVE DOLLARS the leap, SIX Dollars the season, and EIGHT Dollars to insure a mare to be in font, with 25 Cents to the Groom in every instance.
-The season will commence the loth of March and end the loth of July next.
-The leap and season money will be due at the end of the season, and that with interest-the insurance money will be due the 1st of January nest, or as soon as the fact is ascertained or the property changed.
-Any person putting by the in-surance and fails to attend the stand, forfeits the insurance money.
-All care with taken to prevent accidents, but no baifity for any that may happen.
+D'I have a Jinny colt which I will self D. G. B. LEANDER, WILL STAND the ensuing season at his stable four miles west of Col. Sharpe's, seven miles east of Upper Town Creek meeting house-He will be let to mares at TAVE DOLLARS the leap, SIX Dollary the season, and EIGHT Dollars to insure's mare to be in feel, with 25 Cents to the Groom in every instance.
+The season will commeace the 10th of March and end the 15th of July next.
+The leap and senson money will be due at the end of the season, and thes with interest-the insurance money will be due the 1st of January next, or as soon as the fact is ascertained or the property changed.
+Any person putting by the insurance and fails to strend the stand, forfeits the insurance money.
+All care will be taken to prevent accidents, but no line bility for any that may happen.
+Leander, Is, nine years old this pring-his mules are well calculated to draw the attention. of any person that wants sig-top mul-a.
+John M. Pitt.

-Leander.

-Is nine years old this spring-his mules ire well calculated to draw the attention f any person that wants tip-top mules.

-John K. Pitt.